George Elmer Minerd was born on March 21, 1899 in Coalbrook, Fayette County, PA, the son of James and Emma (Meyers) Minerd Jr.

 Dean Mosier is keeping the boys from starvation at your old post at my table.
 He also prevents that extra piece of toast from going to waste.
 Do you know of any of the lads on the other side?

 In March 1915, when George was 15, and after his mother had remarried, he was adopted by Marple S. and Ida Morris.
 His name was legally changed to "George Elmer Morris."
 It's not known whether the Morrises were relatives, or why George's mother allowed this to happen.
 For reasons that are unclear, George changed his name back to Minerd after only a few years.
 Perhaps this occurred after his mother divorced her second husband.
 However, George did not see his mother for nearly 20 years after his adoption.

-Evidence suggests that George served in the military during World War I, but this has not been proven.
+George had brown eyes and fair hair.
+Evidence suggests that he served in the military during World War I, but this has not been proven.
 A niece recalled that he had the top of his hip shot off.
 A story in the Connellsville Daily Courier (Aug.
 6, 1918) stated that his mother had "received word from the War Department of the death of her son, George E. Minerd of Vanderbilt, who was in the U.S. Navy.
 The information was brief, telling her that her son was killed instantly."
 Other newspaper reports published elsewhere in the country, including in Fort Wayne, Indiana, listed him as a private from Pitcairn, Pa., and "killed in action" in mid-July 1918.
 However, these reports were premature.
 Unfortunately, the erroneous news was promulgated further, and was published as fact in 1995 in a centennial history of the Scotland School for Veterans' Children.
 (See below for more.)

 ~ Marriage to Virginia Maud Fawcett ~